 What will my recovery be like?

 Immediately after your surgery, you’ll have some mild swelling and soreness around your eyes, and the incisions will appear red.
-Many patients experience Sensitivity to light, mild double vision, and tearing right after their blepharoplasty procedures.
+Many patients experience sensitivity to light, mild double vision, and tearing right after their blepharoplasty procedures.
 You’ll also have some bruising around your eyes that can last for a week or two.
 Applying cold compresses or ice packs regularly and keeping your head elevated as much as possible can help reduce swelling and discomfort while promoting healing in the area.
 You may be given some ointment to apply to the lids to lubricate the incisions as well as lubricating eye drops.
-Non-dissolvable stitches typically are removed about three to four days after your surgery.
+Non-dissolvable stitches typically are removed about 7 days after your surgery.
 During the first couple of weeks after your surgery, you should sleep with your head elevated to minimize swelling in the area.
 You’ll also need to avoid strenuous activities like heavy lifting, aerobics and jogging, and limit bending and other activities that increase the pressure in your head and face.

 Some people find their eyes tired easily for several weeks following surgery, and it’s important to avoid activities that can cause eyes to become dry, including prolonged periods of reading, watching TV or computer use.
 You should also avoid wearing contacts or using eye makeup for two to four weeks after your surgery to avoid irritating your eyes.
 Wearing sunglasses during this period is also a good idea to prevent irritation from bright sunlight, wind and dry air.
 While it’s very important to avoid rubbing your eyes while they’re healing, you may be asked to perform very light massage on the lids to promote circulation and healing.
 Special tape placed under the eyes following surgery can also help in healing.
 Smoking can interfere with healing (in addition to making you squint), so you should avoid the habit until after your recovery is complete.